Hepatitis C 101: What Does Viral Load Mean?

 However, if the antibody test comes back with a positive result, then it means the person *might* have hepatitis C. At that point, the practitioner usually requests another test called a hepatitis C viral load test, or an HCV RNA test, which tests for the hepatitis C virus in a person’s blood to determine if the individual actually has HCV.

-According to the CDC, approximately 15%–25% of people who are infected with hepatitis C are able to clear the virus on their own.
-This means they have the antibodies to the hepatitis C virus – they have been exposed – but they don’t actually have HCV.
+Approximately 15%–25% of people who are infected with hepatitis C are able to clear the virus on their own.
+This means they have the antibodies to the hepatitis C virus – they have been exposed - but they don’t actually have HCV.

 The viral load test is used to make a diagnosis of hepatitis C, and then it is used again when a person is undergoing treatment for HCV.

 Viral load is the amount of viral particles present in the blood stream, as detected by the proteins or building blocks of the virus, the RNA.
 RNA tests measure extremely small quantities of the hepatitis C virus to determine the number of viral particles per milliliter of blood.